-A Guide for Choosing High Quality Residential Treatment Programs
+Choosing a Quality Residential Treatment Program

 Looking into treatment options for your son can be an extremely emotional experience.
 I want you to know there is hope.
 At Muir Wood, we have helped countess parents who have been right where you’re at now.
 I’ve also worked with teens and families my entire professional career, spanning some 30+ years.
 As an Executive Director who also works with parents on admissions, I frequently speak with Mom’s and Dad’s who are understandably overwhelmed looking for the right program for their son or daughter.
 That’s why it is so important to have a keen understanding of what sets high quality programs apart from others.
 As parents you want the very best for your child.
 This can also be one of the most important decisions you might make.
 Below are criteria that every parent should ask when looking into treatment options for their child.
 My hope is that this guide will help you navigate this process.
 If I can ever help in person, please do not hesitate to call me or email me directly.